gyevnarb/gyevnarb.github.io_/docs/index.markdown

 In particular, I am looking to achieve this goal by integrating causally explainable methods with autonomous vehicle motion planning (e.g. [IGP2](https://www.five.ai/igp2)) and semantic dialogue systems to deliver relevant and timely explanations about the behaviour of the car.

-## Bio
+## bio

-## Personal
+## personal

 I often spend my free time learning languages.
 Currently, I speak five.
 In decreasing order of fluency these are: Hungarian, English, German, Japanese, and Russian.

 I like playing volleyball and I am currently the treasurer of the Edinburgh University Volleyball Club.
 My favourite position to play is the setter.
 I also enjoy walking with people among the stark landscapes of the Scottish Highlands and taking some breath-taking photos while enduring harsh weather.

 Occasionally, I sit down to practise the piano.
-At the moment, I am working through the first movement of Schubert's piano sonata in B-flat major (D 960).
+At the moment, I am working through the first movement of Schubert's piano sonata in B-flat major ([D 960](https://youtu.be/MAZ8PA5_gVA)).
 Currently, I am reading Dune by Frank Herbert.
-A list books I have read since keeping records is [here](https://www.goodreads.com/review/list/62432429).
+A list of books I have read since keeping records is [here](https://www.goodreads.com/review/list/62432429).